 Los Cochinos are proud to have on timbales and percussion, Tomas Montano .
 An established timbalero, Tomas has performed with many renowned bands in the Latin rock scene as well as his training as a protégé of Santana's Karl Perrazo.

 Born and raised in the Bay Area, Tomas was exposed to a wide variety of different styles in music at a very early age. ''I didn't choose music...music chose me".
 Starting as a young child, Tomas has played some kind of drum or related instrument.

 With no formal musical training and having come from a musical family, Tomas taught himself percussion and was influenced by Carlos Santana, Tito Puente, Poncho Sanchez, Armando Perazza, Hector Lavoe, Chicago, Tower Of Power, Malo and El Chicano.

 Lorenzo "Lonnie" Macon

-Art was involved in a serious auto accident and is recovering.
-During his absence, Lorenzo "Lonnie" Macon has taken over the drumming duties.
+Our drummer Art was involved in a serious auto accident and is recovering.
+During his absence, Lorenzo "Lonnie" Macon has taken over the drumming and vocal duties.
 Art would be proud of the job that Lonnie has been doing in his stead.
 We thank Lonnie for his heart and talent!

-Lonnie not only plays drums, he is also proficient on keyboards and bass.
-In addition, Lonnie creates his own original compositions and sings!
-Look for Lonnie to work with Donald and Alfonso on new compositions being readied for our new CD "Patricia"!
+Lonnie not only sings and plays drums, he is also proficient on keyboards and bass.
+In addition, Lonnie creates his own original compositions!
+Look for Lonnie to work with Donald and Alfonso on new compositions being readied for our next CD "Patricia"!